ave-dcd/mave_vocabulary/README.md

 [note](#overview-of-ontologies-and-identifiers)).
 We recommend relevance to be described by terms from [OMIM](https://www.omim.org/) or the [Mondo Disease Ontology](https://mondo.monarchinitiative.org/).

+Note that this field captures the intent of the experimenters who designed and/or performed the assay, and should not be interpreted as a gene-disease relationship that has been validated or evaluated clinically.

 #### Model system

 The model system context that influences expression of the phenotype.
 The model system is specified by the `type` property and must